larkiningram/LIRI-Bot/README.md

 Give a high-level overview of how the app is organized

-Give start-to-finish instructions on how to run the app Include screenshots, gifs or videos of the app functioning Here is an example of how the code works:
+Here is an example of how the code works:
 ![preview](example.png)